 Media Composer 6: Avid kept their promise.

-COW Library : Apple Final Cut Pro X Debates : Walter Biscardi : Media Composer 6: Avid kept their promise.
+COW Library : Creative Community Conversations (was FCPX Debates) : Walter Biscardi : Media Composer 6: Avid kept their promise.

 Avid kept their promise.
 I'll explain that statement shortly.
 And before we go any further, this is NOT a full early review of Media Composer 6.
 These are some of my "Avid from a Final Cut Pro" point of notes.
 If you want to read an outstanding, indepth early review, check out my buddy Shane Ross', "The More Open Avid Media Composer."